Githubguy132010/BijbelQuiz/README.md

 # BijbelQuiz

 BijbelQuiz is a Flutter-based mobile application designed for Bible quizzes, featuring interactive lessons, questions, and progress tracking.
+If you are on Codeberg, please open any issues on Github please, our sync currently does not support 2 way sync.
+We'll work on it!

 ## Project Structure